PlantjammerDk/ui-puppy/README.md

 2. Create a `MyComponent.stories.tsx` file in the `stories` folder.
 3. Develop and test it using `yarn storybook`.

+### Playing around
+If you want just want to locally test your work, you can `yarn add` from a local repo, e.g.:
+`yarn add /Users/andersravn/plantjammer/ui-puppy`.

 ### Submitting/deploying

 1. When you are ready submit a pull request.